 Sunflower heart chips for birds

-Sunflower heart chips for birds are actually kibbled sunflower hearts.
+Sunflower heart chips for wild birds are actually kibbled sunflower hearts.
 They are loved by all birds and ideal for use in feeders, tables or scattered on the ground.
 Birds with smaller or softer beaks can eat and digest them easier than hearts.
 This makes them ideal for feeding during spring and summer months when fledglings are in abundance.

 Always ensure water is available when feeding sunflower heart chips to birds.

-What are sunflower hearts?
+What are sunflower heart chips?

 Sunflower chips are a great energy and protein source of bird food for wild birds.
 They may not be as pretty as our whole premium sunflower hearts, but be assured they contain exactly the same nutrients and goodness – and the birds will go wild for them!
 They’re a wonderful all year-round feed for many garden birds.